BlueSparrow (BLUESPARROW) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BlueSparrow Historical Price

-According to the latest data gathered on BlueSparrow live price page, the current price of BlueSparrow is 0.01112082USD.
-The circulating supply of BlueSparrow(BLUESPARROW) is 43.59M BLUESPARROW , giving it a market capitalization of $485.18K.
+According to the latest data gathered on BlueSparrow live price page, the current price of BlueSparrow is 0.01238136USD.
+The circulating supply of BlueSparrow(BLUESPARROW) is 43.59M BLUESPARROW , giving it a market capitalization of $540.07K.

 The BlueSparrow Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BLUESPARROW based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.